 By identifying such properties, we are able to examine why certain learned matrices perform better than others, and elucidate candidate matrix properties that can be leveraged as priors on the training process to improve embedding quality.

-Through our analysis, we uncover that the stable rank\footnote{Defined later in \cref{eq:sr}, \cref{sec:rank}.} \cite{rudelson2007sampling, ipsen2024stable} (a continuous variant of rank) of the user and item embedding matrices tends to positively correlate with the negative sampling rate, as seen in the difference between systems trained with BPR and DirectAU.
-We empirically demonstrate this result by examining the optimization trajectory of stable rank across various datasets and loss functions, also drawing a link between stable rank and performance.
-We then provide a theoretical explanation for how varying levels of stable rank emerge from different loss functions, linking CF optimization to the singular values of the user and item matrices.
-Based on these findings, we propose a stable rank regularization which is utilized as a warm-start mechanism for CF training, acting as a cost-effective proxy for negative sampling.
+Our analysis reveals that the stable rank\footnote{Defined later in \cref{eq:sr}, \cref{sec:rank}.} \cite{rudelson2007sampling, ipsen2024stable}, a continuous variant of matrix rank, of the user and item embedding matrices tends to positively correlate with the negative sampling rate.
+We empirically demonstrate the significance of this result by analyzing the optimization trajectory of stable rank across various datasets and loss functions, establishing a connection between stable rank and performance.
+Furthermore, we provide a theoretical explanation for the emergence of different stable rank levels from varying losses, linking CF optimization to the singular values of the user and item matrices.
+Based on these findings, we propose a stable rank regularization, utilized as a warm-start mechanism for CF training, acting as a cost-effective proxy for negative sampling.

 Focusing on BPR, SSM, and DirectAU as a family of losses which induce different levels of negative sampling-based regularization, we study how stable rank regularization can: (a) replace expensive full negative sampling, such as in the regularization term of DirectAU, as well as (b) provide the full negative sampling training signal for lighter losses, e.g. BPR.
 Through empirical analysis, we demonstrate that warm-starting systems trained with DirectAU can save multiple hours of training given the linear scaling with the number of users during warm-start epochs.
 Additionally, for systems trained with BPR, stable rank regularization achieves significant performance increases with a small increase in computational overhead, given the warm-start epochs approximates more expensive negative sampling strategies.
 Overall, our analysis unifies common CF training paradigms from the novel perspective of stable rank optimization of the user and item embedding matrices.
 Given our proposed method is model-agnostic and lightweight, it can be easily applied with minimal overhead, helping to promote scalability in real-world systems.
 Our contributions are outlined below: